 Mindful Yoga for Persistent Pain is a professional training program offered to registered yoga instructors, physical therapists, and other health professionals.
 Mindful Yoga, as applied in clinical trials of the “Yoga of Awareness” intervention (see Research), has been shown to help people experiencing persistent pain to minimize pain, fatigue and emotional distress while increasing vigor, acceptance, and relaxation.
-This professional training is designed for registered yoga instructors and will introduce the skills needed to teach yoga to persons who experience chronic pain.
+This professional training is designed for those serving folks living with chronic pain and will introduce the strategies needed to teach yoga skills to persons who experience chronic pain.
 This training will also introduce participants to how the Mindful Yoga Program unfolds.
 Mindful Yoga elegantly and systematically integrates the deep essence of yoga with contemporary wisdom and research – instilling in students the value of a disciplined meditation practice, key principles of yoga philosophy, gentle posture and breathing practices, and community with other yoga practitioners.

 In the ancient yogic texts it is stated: “Physical sensations – cold and heat, pleasure and pain – are transient: they come and go; so bear them patiently.”
 How does one really live this teaching?
 And how can we convey this wisdom in a practical, accessible way so that people with chronic pain can discover authentic relief?
 We believe that the deeper yogic teachings, including how to relate to difficult sensations, thoughts and emotions, are essential for yoga to be optimally effective for helping people to have fulfilling lives despite their pain.